JohnDuncanScott/2d-game-engine-comparison/README.md

     * https://www.piskelapp.com/ - free online editor for animated sprites and pixel art (built into some game engines like **GDevelop**)
     * [YouTube - The Ultimate Pixel Art Tutorial](https://www.youtube.com/watch?v=lfR7Qj04-UA)
   * **Marketplaces**
     * https://itch.io/ - host indie games.
 Totally free.
 Lets users download the files exactly as you uploaded them so you can upload any kind of project for any kind of platform.
 Adult content is allowed.
 If your game is HTML5, users can run game directly in the browser
+  * **Music**
+    * https://github.com/steffest/BassoonTracker - browser-based old-school Amiga music tracker
   * **Physics**
     * [GDCVault - Designing with Physics: Bend the Physics Engine to Your Will](https://gdcvault.com/play/1021921/Designing-with-Physics-Bend-the)
      * Check your: